Beta2learn/etch-a-sketch/README.md

 # etch-a-sketch
-etch a sketch, The odin project
+etch a sketch, The odin project.

+Added image folder.
+images sourced from pexels.com.